-- Candidates for the master of science (MSN) degree program (concentrations in leadership and management, Adult-Gerontology Nurse Practitioner, and Family Nurse Practitioner) must hold a bachelor of science in nursing (BSN) or bachelor of science (BS) degree with a major in nursing
+- Candidates for the master of science in nursing (MSN) degree program (concentrations in leadership and management, Adult-Gerontology Primary Care Nurse Practitioner, and Family Nurse Practitioner) must hold a bachelor of science in nursing (BSN) or bachelor of science (BS) degree with a major in nursing

 - Nursing degrees should be from an accredited program (NLNAC or CCNE)

 - If you possess an RN license but not a bachelor’s degree in nursing, you are eligible to apply for North Park’s BSN completion program for RNs.

 - If you are not yet an RN, you may apply to North Park’s traditional undergraduate nursing program.